vovkos/jancy/doc/build-guide/rst/prerequisites-libs.rst

 	If this functionality is not required, Pcap library is not necessary.

 	Pcap is part of Mac OS X SDK and is usually available out-of-the-box in many Linux distributions as well.
-On Windows, both sources and pre-compiled libraries and drivers could be downloaded from the offical WinPcap website: http://www.winpcap.org
+On Windows systems sources, pre-compiled libraries and drivers could be downloaded from the offical WinPcap website: http://www.winpcap.org

 * QT 5.x

 	QT is a comprehensive cross-platform C++ framework.
-Jancy relies on QT to build user interface of its GUI-based tests and samples:
+Jancy relies on QT to provide user interface of its GUI-based tests and samples:

 	- ``test_qt`` is a simple Jancy editor capable of compiling and running user code;
 	- ``jnc_sample_03_dialog`` is a GUI sample demonstrating application of Jancy reactive programming concepts to QT widgets.

 	Any QT version 5.x should be fine.
-However, newer versions of QT may not be used with Visual Studio 2010.
+However, newer versions of QT may not be compatible with Visual Studio 2010.
 Here in Tibbo we use QT 5.3.2 to build official `IO Ninja <http://tibbo.com/ninja>`_.

 	QT official download archive is available at: http://download.qt.io/archive/qt